Wo-m/tickexperience-frontend/README.md

     - This is because, instead of pulling in an entire table's worth of data, we define only the minimal amount of data we need to perform a certain task

 Services:
-- Much like the backend, services represent the main code logic of our frontend code base.
+- Much like the backend, services represent the main code logic of our frontend code base
 - Every API request to our backend is sent via a service
 - Each services modularly handles a type of request/computation that needs to be done (ie: ticket.service.ts handles all API requests and responses for tickets)